 Follow these suggested steps to form an ERG:

 - Determine company goals and decide if an ERG is needed.
-The first thing to do is assess which ERGs the company truly needs.
-Take a look at which groups of employees might be underrepresented, what type of employees you need help with retaining and recruiting and other organizational needs.
+One of the first steps is to assess which ERGs the company and your employees might most benefit from.
+Take a look at which groups of employees might be underrepresented, what type of employees you need help with retaining and recruiting, and other organizational needs.
 Each ERG needs a specific purpose contingent on company needs and objectives.

 - Secure leadership buy-in to implement an ERG.
 It’s helpful to have someone in senior management sponsor the resource group, assisting with the implementation and growth to help ensure success.